imazen/resizer/Plugins/Faces/croparound_readme.md

 ## Special ability when installed alongside the Faces plugin

 * c.focus=faces - Perfoms on-the-fly face detection and uses those coordinates.
-Can be resource intensive, so disk caching is reccommended.
+Can be resource intensive, so disk caching is recommended.